matheusft/modelling_ml/README.md

 #### To do List:
 * Add a Testing Tab
-* Accept extensions other than (.csv, .xls and .xlsx)
+* Accept file extensions other than (.csv, .xls and .xlsx)
-* Add new filtering options
+* Add other Pre-Processing options
-* Display filtered and Original dataset in the Visualisation Tab
+* Display Pre-Processed and Original Dataset in the Visualisation Tab (Combobox)
+* Generate Executable files for Windows ans macOS.